Red-F0x/acf-inc-ref/README.md

 js >> st;
 ```

-But let's start with simple things first: output.
+But let's start with simple things first: the output.

 ## What do we need to make serialisation/reflection possible in c++?